rcooper47/oldrcooper47.github.io/about.md

 ### More Information

-I am currently working on the content that will go here.
+I'm currently working on the content that will go here.

 ### Contact me